viachiyu/viachu-pocket-client/README.md

 ## Overview

 This app is designed to simplify this process for groups, making it effortless to track and divide expenses.
-When the time comes to settle up at the end of the trip or event, the app has already done the math, so you know exactly what you owe or are owed!
+When the time comes to settle up at the end of the trip, the app has already done the math, so you know exactly what you owe or are owed!

 ### Problem